Tianqixyy/Data550_Final_Project/README.md

 Tianqi Li

-This repository contains the complete workflow for analyzing and visualizing a dataset related to HIV research.
+This repository contains the complete workflow for analyzing and visualizing a dataset related to Breast cancer research.
 The project includes data cleaning, summary tables, figures, statistical modeling, and a final report.

 ------------------------------------------------------------------------

-\#Final Report
+## Final Report

 The final report is rendered from an R Markdown file: